BrainModes/TVB-Pypeline/README.md

 + Support multiple runs of fMRI (e.g. bold1; bold2; bold3; ...)
 + Integrate the possibility to include own parcellation masks in MNI space
 + Integrate Subcortical Tracking
-+ **If a single NifTi file is fed into dcm2nii, no bvec/bval file is computed thus they have to be fed in seperately!
-Implement this!**
++ ~~**If a single NifTi file is fed into dcm2nii, no bvec/bval file is computed thus they have to be fed in seperately!
+Implement this!**~~
++ Document example workflow for Marseille OAR cluster (including setup!)
++ Convert the pipeline into a Python package and install it into site-packages (like nipype).
+This should make the whole installation process far more easy and circumvent some problems when using a cluster!